teacheredu-euniwell/oer-diversity-inclusion/README.md

 > * No, I will choose a different method?
 Counting out, drawing lots, ...?
 > * No, I will avoid team games and only focus on individual exercises in class.
 >
->__Imagine Andy is standing in the goal and is insulted by his classmates (“You fill the goal perfectly, very good that you are so fat!”)
-How do you feel as a teacher on a stress scale of 1-5?__
+>__Imagine Andy Standing in Goal and Being Insulted by Classmates ("You Fill the Whole Goal - It's Great That You Are So Fat!")
+How Do You Feel as a Teacher, on a Stress Scale of 1-5?__
 >
-> 0. my well-being is unrestricted
+> 0. My well-being is unimpacted
-> 1. very slightly stressed
+> 1. Very slightly stressed
-> 2. slightly stressed
+> 2. Slightly stressed
-> 3. moderately stressed
+> 3. Moderately stressed
-> 4. quite stressed
+> 4. Fairly stressed
-> 5. very stressed
+> 5. Very stressed
 >
-> __What feelings do you expect Andy to have when gym class is coming up?
+> __What Feelings Do You Expect Andy to Have When Sports Class is Coming Up?
 Sort the points on a scale according to their strength 0 = not present at all, 1 = very slightly present, ....
 5 = very strongly present.__
 >
 > * Anxiety (1-5)
 > * Hope for friendships (1-5)